-• Algebraic mode
+Algebraic mode

-To store the value of -0.25 into variable $\alpha$ : 0 • 2 5 +- 5TOP ALPHA $\rightarrow$ A. AT this point, the screen will look as follows:
+To store the value of -0.25 into variable α : 0 • 2 5 + 570 ALPHA \nearrow A. AT this point, the screen will look as follows:

 Press ENTER to create the variable.
-The variable is now shown in the soft menu key labels:
+The variable is now shown in the soft menu key labels when you press (MR):

-The following are the keystrokes required to enter the remaining variables:
+The following are the keystrokes for entering the remaining variables: